-For Hay Fever sufferers spring is the start of uncontrollable sneezing,
+For Hay Fever sufferers.
+Spring is the start of uncontrollable sneezing,

-itchy eyes and a runny nose.
+itchy eyes and runny noses,

 You will find pollen often lingers longer in urban areas due to the pollution in the air.

-For anyone allergic to pollen here are just a few Hay Fever friendly Flowers that could be incorporated into a bouquet, or flower display.
+For anyone allergic to pollen here are just a few Hay Fever Friendly Flowers that could be incorporated into a bouquet, or flower display.

 Roses release a small amount of pollen.
 The tight budded varieties will further cut down on pollen exposure.